Packaging binary extensions¶

 for long running applications, the JIT compiled PyPy interpreter may offer a suitable alternative to the standard CPython runtime.
 The main barrier to adopting PyPy is typically reliance on other binary extension modules - while PyPy does emulate the CPython C API, modules that rely on that cause problems for the PyPy JIT, and the emulation layer can often expose latent defects in extension modules that CPython currently tolerates (frequently around reference counting errors - an object having one live reference instead of two often won’t break anything, but no references instead of one is a major problem).

 Cython is a mature static compiler that can compile most Python code to C extension modules.
 The initial compilation provides some speed increases (by bypassing the CPython interpreter layer), and Cython’s optional static typing features can offer additional opportunities for speed increases.
-Using Cython still has the disadvantage of increasing the complexity of distributing the resulting application, but has the benefit of having a reduced barrier to entry for Python programmers (relative to other languages like C or C++).
+Using Cython still carries the disadvantages associated with using binary extensions, but has the benefit of having a reduced barrier to entry for Python programmers (relative to other languages like C or C++).

 Numba is a newer tool, created by members of the scientific Python community, that aims to leverage LLVM to allow selective compilation of pieces of a Python application to native machine code at runtime.
 It requires that LLVM be available on the system where the code is running, but can provide significant speed increases, especially for operations that are amenable to vectorisation.